Chief Investment Officer, North Star Investment Management

 “We look for statistically undervalued small and micro cap businesses with substantial free cash flow and a specific growth catalyst, often in boring industries.”

 Peter has over 25 years experience in the financial industry.
-In addition to working with individual clients and families, Peter is the portfolio manager for the North Star Micro Cap Fund, the North Star Dividend Fund, and the North Star Opportunity Fund, and he is a member of the Investment Committee of the Copley Fund, a no-load mutual fund.
+In addition to working with individual clients and families, Peter is the portfolio manager for the North Star Micro Cap Fund, the North Star Dividend Fund, and the North Star Opportunity Fund.
 Peter has served as the Treasurer of a number of charitable and political organizations, and as a Director of a Chicago-area bank, a publicly traded business development company, and a community hospital.
 Peter earned his B.A. from the University of Michigan School of Business.
 Peter and his family live in Chicago.

 “Great insights into business aren’t discovered by looking at the same information as others do.”

 Sheldon began his career at the Federal Reserve Bank of New York on the Open Market Trading desk 52 years ago and later founded the high yield trading division at Goldman Sachs.
 In addition, Sheldon was a Partner, Compliance Officer, and Sales Manager at Bear Stearns; was Director of Commodities and Futures at Gruntal & Co.; and was a former Director of the Chicago Board Options Exchange.
-Sheldon oversees the firm’s fixed income operations, including Municipals, Treasuries, Corporates, Agencies, and CDs, and also serves on the Investment Committee of the Copley Fund, a no-load mutual fund.
+Sheldon oversees the firm’s fixed income operations, including Municipals, Treasuries, Corporates, Agencies, and CDs.
 Sheldon holds a master’s in Economics from The City University of New York.
 Sheldon and his family live in Chicago.

 Chief Equity Strategist & Senior Portfolio Manager